NFL's Travis Kelce breaks silence on 'amazing' Taylor Swift

 A video of Kelce and Swift leaving the game together has been viewed more than 16 million times.

-Speaking on his podcast, New Heights with Jason and Travis Kelce, the American football tight end said: "I just thought it was awesome how everybody in the suite had nothing but great things to say about her - the friends and family.
+Speaking on the podcast he co-hosts with his brother, New Heights with Jason and Travis Kelce, the American football tight end said on Wednesday: "I just thought it was awesome how everybody in the suite had nothing but great things to say about her - the friends and family.

 "She looked amazing and everybody was talking about her in great light."